ministryofjustice/opg-use-an-lpa/docs/architecture/decisions/0023-lpa-data-format.md

 * Legacy "cancellationDate": "2020-03-17", appears not to have an equiv in Modernise - we would need some way of identifying if LPA is cancelled
 * "onlineLpaId": "A15527329531"  not needed in Use as we use uid

+new fields - jointlyAndSeverally for some and not others